Essays, Stories, Adventures, Dreams

 meme-makers play loose with the truth

 Who do we challenge when we wish to challenge the factual content of anonymous memes?
 Meme makers have a nice gig going and probably earn a lot of attention.
-Reasonable people will scoff at such rubbish, but they will react, whether with a laugh or a sense of approval.
+Reasonable people will scoff at such rubbish, but they will react, whether with a laugh of derision or a sense of approval.
 Few people will, however; question whether or not ubiquitous political memes really hit the mark.
 My bet is that most of them have more holes than Swiss cheese.

 About the author